anton164/everything-as-a-stream/README.md

 We've also outlined some problems you might encounter when you first start using RxJS and suggestions on how you can overcome them.

 ## The 4 building blocks
-- Action$
+- The Action Stream
 - Routines
-- State$
+- State Streams
-- Views as pure functions of strems
+- Views as Pure Functions of Streams

 ## Roadblocks
 - Dead streams?
-- Hot vs. cold
+- Hot vs. cold streams (multicast vs unicast)
 - Debugging
 - Streams all over the place?